soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-106 Tent Procedures.* ::

-Tent Procedures shall be conducted as follows:
+All sections of these rules must be followed in conjunction with this section except 15 RCNY § 1-112(a) - (l).
+Tent Procedures must be conducted as follows:

-(a) Tent procedures shall be limited to the removal of less than 260 linear feet and 160 square feet of ACM and shall not result in disturbance of ACM during tent erection.
+(a) Tent procedures must be limited to the removal of less than 260 linear feet and 160 square feet of ACM on any individual floor and must not result in disturbance of ACM during tent erection.
 Tent procedures may be used as part of a large asbestos project only as provided for in 15 RCNY § 1-81(f) or in conjunction with the glovebag procedure set forth in 15 RCNY § 1-105.
-Multiple tent enclosures may be used as part of a large asbestos project only in conjunction with the use of the glovebag procedure.
+Multiple tent enclosures may be used as part of a large asbestos project on an individual floor only in conjunction with the use of the glovebag procedure set forth in 15 RCNY § 1-105.
+Multiple tent enclosures without the use of the glovebag procedure on a large asbestos project require a variance for the use of modified tent procedures and a remote worker decontamination enclosure.

-(b) Tent procedures shall be accomplished in a constructed or commercially available fire retardant plastic tent, plasticizing and sealing all surfaces not being abated within the tent periphery forming an enclosure.
-The tent shall be of fire retardant 6-mil plastic at a minimum, with seams heat-sealed, or double-folded, stapled and taped airtight and then taped flush with the adjacent tent wall.
-This is a single use barrier that shall not be reused once dismantled or collapsed.
+(b) Tent procedures must be conducted in a constructed or commercially available fire retardant plastic tent, plasticizing and sealing all surfaces and fixed objects not being abated within the tent periphery forming an enclosure.
+The tent must be of fire retardant 6-mil plastic at a minimum, with seams heat-sealed, or double-folded, stapled and taped airtight and then taped flush with the adjacent tent wall.
+This is a single use barrier that must not be reused once dismantled or collapsed.

 (c) There shall be an airlock at the entrance to the tent, unless there is an attached worker or waste decontamination system.

-(d) Asbestos handlers involved in the tent procedure shall wear personal protective equipment as specified in 15 RCNY § 1-51(c), plus a second disposable suit.
-All street clothes shall be removed and stored in a clean room within the work site.
-The personal protective equipment with two disposable suits shall be used for installation of the tent and throughout the procedure if a decontamination unit with a shower is not contiguous to the work area.
-If a decontamination unit (with shower and clean room at a minimum) is contiguous to the work area, only one disposable suit shall be required; in this case, prior to exiting the tent the worker shall HEPA vacuum and wet clean the disposable suit.
+(d) Asbestos handlers involved in the tent procedure must wear personal protective equipment as specified in 15 RCNY § 1-51(c), plus a second disposable suit.
+All street clothes must be removed and stored in a clean room within the work site.
+The personal protective equipment with two disposable suits must be used for installation of the tent and throughout the procedure if a decontamination unit with a shower is not physically connected to the tent.
+If a decontamination unit (with shower and clean room at a minimum) is physically connected to the tent, only one disposable suit shall be required; in this case, prior to exiting the tent, the worker must HEPA vacuum and wet clean the disposable suit.

 (e) The tent shall be attached to the surface to produce an airtight seal except for an appropriate section to allow for make-up air into the tent.